Course and Instructor data extraction and preparation

 The course and instructor data for a given semester are extracted from Banner a few weeks after the start of classes.

 In the Fall and Spring semesters, these data are prepared by OIRSA and reviewed by each department with the help of the department coordinators.
-The departments help identify anything that needs to be changed, such as changes in instructor, crosslistings not identified in Banner, short courses not yet in the system, etc. Departments also help identify TAs (who are often not listed in Banner as instructor of record), practicum courses that require a different evaluation, or instructors who are coordinating a course but don’t have a teaching responsibility.
-Finally, they help us identify courses that should not be evaluated, for example dissertation courses, private music courses, independent study, etc. Note that since the Fall 2018 semester, courses with fewer than 5 students enrolled are automatically excluded from the evaluation process.
+The departments help identify anything that needs to be changed, such as changes in instructor, crosslistings not identified in Banner, short courses not yet in the system, etc. Departments help identify instructors who are in a coordinator role for a course and should not be evaluated for it, as well as courses that are not suited for end-of-term evaluations due to their nature or structure (e.g. dissertations, private music lessons, thesis, research, independent study, fieldwork, etc.).
+Note that since the Fall 2018 semester, courses with fewer than 5 students enrolled are automatically excluded from the evaluation process.

-The data for all students enrolled in courses marked for evaluation are extracted from Banner towards the end of the semester, after the last day for students to drop the courses with a “W”.
+The data for all students enrolled in courses marked for evaluation (who will receive an evaluation form) are extracted from Banner towards the end of the semester, after the last day for students to drop courses with a “W”.

 In the Fall and Spring semesters, course evaluations are administered during the last week of classes, opening on Saturday at 12:00AM and closing on Friday at 11:59PM.
 However, instructors have the option of choosing one of three 72-hour window options during that week, if they prefer a short evaluation window.
-To do so, instructors have to send their window preference to OIRSA before a specific date communicated earlier, usually about a month before the start of the evaluations.
+To do so, instructors have to send their window preference to OIRSA before a term-specific date, usually about a month before the start of the evaluations.